 This post contains affiliate links, I earn from qualifying purchases.

-Red velvet cake has been on my favorite cakes list since I was a young girl.
-I remember the first time I had it.
-It was at a wedding, funny I can’t remember whose (because cake makes me forget everything else), and it was the groom’s cake.
+Red velvet cake has been on the list of my favorite cakes since I was a young girl.
+The first time I had it was at a wedding, funny I can’t remember whose (because cake makes me forget everything else,) and it was the groom’s cake.

 For whatever reason, the cake was in the form of a gaudy bleeding armadillo and everyone thought it was hilariously clever!
 Must have been in the ’80s and that cake was a life changer.